Fordi/recipes/Ranch.md

     * allow oil to cool before emulsifying
 * turbinado sugar <-> demerrara sugar <-> white sugar
 * cider vinegar <-> wine vinegar <-> white vinegar
+* extra virgin olive oil <-> whatever oil you prefer
+    * Some consider EVOO to be too bitter for this application.
+A favored choice here is also safflower oil, but I consider that too bland for the seasonings we pile on top.
+YMMV.

 Seasoning is flexible, but dill, onion and chives are necessary.
 Don't mess too much with the salt level; you'll mess up the emulsion.